sraaphorst/dlx-constexpr/README.md

 https://github.com/sraaphorst/dlx_constexpr/blob/master/dlx_contexpr.h

-Simply drag this wherever you with is your source code tree, formulate your problem as an exact cover problem, and you're good to go.
+Simply drag this to wherever your source code tree is located, formulate your problem as an exact cover problem, and you're good to go.
 There are no dependencies or prerequisites apart from C++17.
 It may or may not work with your compiler: I have found that GCC is much more flexible with regards to `constexpr`, and clang far less so.
 This was tested with GCC 8.0, where it works perfectly; it produces errors in `constexpr` mode with clang 6.0.1.

 ## Examples